iampenuel/Stay-In-Or-Get-Hacked-Bot/README.md

 > [LinkedIn](https://www.linkedin.com/in/penuel-stanley-zebulon-b63226257)

 ## 💬 Side Note
-This was built as part of my learning journey — no copy-paste shortcuts, just actual debugging, questions, and problem-solving.
+This was built as part of my learning journey :)
 If you're learning too: Let's keep going!!
 We got this.
 Let's build stuff that talks back...with attitude mwahahahahaa!!!
 Okay bye!